canonical/snapd/cmd/snap-confine/snap-confine.rst

     `--classic` requests the so-called _classic_ _confinement_ in which applications are not confined at all (like in classic systems, hence the name).
-This disables disables the use of a dedicated, per-snap mount namespace.
+This disables the use of a dedicated, per-snap mount namespace.
 The `snapd` service generates permissive apparmor and seccomp profiles that allow everything.

     `--base BASE` directs snap-confine to use the given base snap as the root filesystem.
 If omitted it defaults to the `core` snap.
 This is derived from